Last Updated on August 2, 2020 by Matt

 When using a voltmeter to test your generator’s output, it’s important to follow a few safety rules.

-Ideally, you should stand on a rubber mat and wear shoes with a non-conductive sole.
-This is just a precaution but it is a good idea.
-Although unlikely, you could end up getting seriously injured.
+Ideally, you should stand on a rubber mat and wear shoes with non-conductive soles.
+This is just a precaution, but it is a good idea.
+Although it is unlikely, you could end up getting seriously injured.

-Testing your generator’s output is really quite safe but it doesn’t hurt to have an abundance of caution.
+Testing your generator’s output is really quite safe, but an abundance of caution doesn’t hurt.

 Get the generator running.
 Turn on the voltmeter and make sure it is set to the “AC Voltage” position.